 In our upcoming blogs, we will dive further into other security aspects of Azure AD, including the integration of your own applications and devices, extending Azure AD to your business partners and cloud apps in a secure way, enhancing security of your connected apps using Conditional Access, the use of enhanced security features to protect your Azure AD such as Privileged Identity Management, identity and password protection, and reviewing governance aspects.

-In our webinar on Thursday March 28th at 11:30, we will be giving a high-level overview of all of the above!
-You can find more info and register for the webinar here.
+In our webinar of March 2019, we gave a high-level overview of all of the above!
+You can find more info and rewatch the webinar here.